seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/101-200/README.txt

 - **Date:** `2025, Tuesday, October 14th`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `I did my weekly Mastodon takeout again this week.
 I was less active on Mastodon this week, going through over 100 posts, and making 1 source posts, but no boost posts.
-This was also the seventt-first consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
+This was also the seventy-first consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
 There are some other sites I need to try and do takeouts on.
 I browsed about the same amount of posts this week.`
 - **Backup size:**
 - - **Compressed:** `178,438,959 bytes (178.438 megabytes)`
 - - **Uncompressed:** `191.1 megabytes` _(Ubuntu won't let me see the size in bytes here)_